 When moving, it’s a good idea to compare fees from various agents and their commitments/strategies for marketing your property and closing the best deal.
 You need to find the right person, at a price you’re comfortable paying.
 But when you’re analyzing costs involved in transition services, the comparison is a little more complex.
-Transition service is a “one-stop shop” approach to moving; with a return proven in decreased stress, faster sales, and maximized sale prices.
+Integrated real estate and transition services is a “one-stop shop” approach to moving; with a return proven in decreased stress, faster sales, and maximized sale prices.
 It is much more than the selling and buying of property, and it is a mistake to compare the costs as such.

 Typical Real Estate Fees